destiny-evidence/stopping-methods/DATASTRUCTURES.md

 * review_type: Type: String.
 Description: Description of the review type.
 Example: "Prognostic", "Diagnostic Test Accuracy", "Intervention".
 Missing values: Can be initially be left empty as ("") if information not obvious.
 * eligibility_criteria | Type: String.
 Description: A short description of the inclusion criteria for the dataset.
 Missing values: Can be initially be left empty as ("").
 * n_total | Type: Integer.
 Description: Total number of records/documents in the review dataset.
 Missing values: Not allowed.
-* n_includes | Type: Integer.
-Description: Total number of included records/documents in the review dataset.
+* n_includes_ab | Type: Integer.
+Description: Total number of included records/documents in the review dataset based on abstract screening.
 Missing values: Not allowed.
+* n_includes_ft | Type: Integer.
+Description: Total number of included records/documents in the review dataset based on full-text screening.
+Missing values: NA.
-* include_ratio | Type: Float.
-Description: Proportion of included records, calculated as: N_includes/N_total.
+* include_ratio_abs | Type: Float.
+Description: Proportion of included records based on abstract screening, calculated as: n_includes_abs/n_total.
 Missing values: Not allowed.
+* include_ratio_ft | Type: Float.
+Description: Proportion of included records based on full-text screening, calculated as: calculated as: n_includes_abs/n_total.
+Missing values: NA.

 See generic_json.py for datastructure for simulation dataset fields